RenaSchott/Project2-JSGame/README.md

 ### Unfixed bugs

-- The described HTML error of the landing page was kept since it did not effect the function.
+- The described HTML error of the landing page was kept, since it did not affect the function.
 The warning is acceptable.
-- The described HTML errors of the game page were kept since it did not effect the function.
+- The described HTML errors of the game page were kept since it did not affect the function.
 The warnings are acceptable.
 - The JS warnings are acceptable.
 - The performances are under the circumstances acceptable.